-Why is a Strategy needed?
+Why is the Strategy needed?

-There are over 100,000 properties currently at risk from the Severn Estuary in the 1% annual probability flood event.
-Also at risk of tidal flooding are 430 km2 of agricultural land; sections of motorway, A-roads and other roads; mainline and local line railways and railway stations; strategic power lines to South East Wales and power stations and many sub-stations; telephone exchanges; many schools; and many holiday caravans.
+There are over 100,000 properties2 currently at risk from the Severn Estuary in the 1% annual probability flood event.
+Also at risk of tidal flooding are 430 square kilometres of agricultural land, sections of motorway, A-roads and other roads, mainline and local line railways and railway stations, strategic power lines to South East Wales and power stations and many sub-stations, telephone exchanges, many schools and many holiday caravans.